 Come to our introductory meetings

-Once a month we organize a digital introductory meeting, where we introduce our initiative and explain where and how you can contribute, whether as signature collector, in your Kiez team, or in a working group.
+Once a month we organize a digital introductory meeting, where we introduce our initiative and explain where and how you can contribute, whether through door-knocking or telephone campaigns, conversations on the street, flyering and postering, in your Kiez team, or in a working group.
 Register at firstname.lastname@example.org

-Looking for people to take part in a signature collection event?
-Our Collection App will help you to network with other potential collectors.
+Looking for people to take part in a door-knocking, street outreach, or postering event?
+Our DW + Co.
+Enteignen app will help you to network with other collaborators.

 Stay up to date!